Edward-Jing/STA-207/README.md

 **This report received 50/50 in final from STA207 2024 Winter.** If you need any help from this report(especially taking STA207), please email edsun@ucdavis.edu.
-I am very happy to talk with any problems.
+I am very happy to talk with you about any problems.

 # Abstract